Betfair Bonus Bet

 #3 - Limited Promotional Offers

-While traditional bookmakers offer regular promotional and free bet offers, Betfair Exchange does not.
+While traditional bookmakers offer regular promotional and bonus bet offers, Betfair Exchange does not.
 However if you are a punter who enjoys taking advantage of regular bookmaker promotional offers, Betfair Sportsbook has plenty to offer.

 #1 – What is the Betfair Sports bonus code?